uclaacm/hackschool-f20/session-3-dom-api/README.md

 setInterval(tick, 1000);
 ```

 This is going to call our tick function every 1000 milliseconds, or every 1 second.
-Therefore, our webpage behaves like a clock.
+Our webpage now behaves like a clock.

 > 🚩 Checkpoint: Your webpage should be able to function like a clock now.

 ### Listening and reacting to events

-A user can sometimes interact with a webpage, by clicking around for example.
+A user can sometimes interact with a webpage, for example by clicking on hyperlinks.
-HTML also contains elements like `button` that is used for interactions.
-But
+HTML also contains elements like `button` designed for rich user interactions, but thus far
-we haven't been able to react to user interactions.
+we haven't yet made it react to stimuli.

 In JavaScript, user interactions are represented as events.
 For instance, if
 user press a button, it is called a "click" event.
 JavaScript listens for
 these events, and when the events fire, they trigger a function call.

-Let's suppose that we want to change the background color of our background
+Let's suppose that we want to change our background color to some other color
+when the button is pressed.
 color to some other color when the button is pressed.
 We first declare a
 function: